aep-dev/api-linter/docs/rules/0004/resource-variables.md

 ## Details

-This rule scans all messages with `google.api.resource` annotations, and complains if variables in a `pattern` use camel case, or end in `_id`.
+This rule scans all messages with `aep.api.resource` annotations, and complains if variables in a `pattern` use camel case, or end in `_id`.

 ## Examples